AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 Learn more in the [Campaign Compatibility matrix](../../rn/using/compatibility-matrix.md).

+**Deprecated features**

 Starting 20.3, the demdex domain used to import and export audiences to the Adobe Experience Cloud is deprecated.
 If you are using the demdex domain for your import/export external accounts, you need to adapt your implementation accordingly.
 [Learn more](../../integrations/using/configuring-shared-audiences-integration-in-adobe-campaign.md)

+Triggers integration authentication originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O. [Learn more](../../integrations/using/about-adobe-experience-triggers.md)

 **Improvements**